furiosa-ai/dot-viewer/README.md

 ### Graphviz

-dot-viewer parses a dot format file using C bindings to Graphviz.
+dot-viewer parses a dot format file using C bindings to Graphviz (v.7.0.6).

-#### 1. Installing Graphviz
+#### Option 1.
+Installing Graphviz from Package Manager

 Coming from Linux,
 ```console